Перейти до вмісту

 Pause and predict: If a model is only trained using SFT on a dataset of highly polite but factually incorrect human responses, what behavior will the model exhibit during inference?
 Why is cross-entropy loss insufficient to correct this?

-We start by generating multiple different responses to a single prompt using our SFT model.
-Human annotators then rank these responses from best to worst based on criteria like helpfulness, harmlessness, and honesty.
-This creates a dataset of preference pairs: a “chosen” response (ywy_w) and a “rejected” response (yly_l).
+We start by generating multiple candidate responses to a single prompt from our SFT model, typically by sampling with a non-zero temperature to produce diverse outputs.
+Human annotators then rank these responses based on criteria such as helpfulness, harmlessness, and honesty.
+This produces a dataset of preference pairs: for each prompt, we record a “chosen” response that the annotator preferred and a “rejected” response that was judged inferior.

 import torch